The HEMCO configuration file

 ### END SECTION BASE EMISSIONS ###

+The ExtNr field is defined in Extension switches.
 Other attributes that need to be defined for each base emissions entry are:

 Name